cedardb/docs/content/guides/configuration.md

 CedarDB is a compiling database, so each query is compiled into machine executable code.
 To do this, we first create our own intermediate representation (think LLVM-IR), which is then compiled into machine code.
 We provide several compilation backends:
-  - Adaptive ('a'): Adaptively chooses the best backend according to the current execution of the query (default).
+  - Adaptive `a`: Adaptively chooses the best backend according to the current execution of the query and changes the execution over the duration of the query.
+It starts with the fastest latency backend and gradually transitions to faster but higher latency backends (default).
-  - Interpreted ('i'): Interprets the generated code with very low latency.
+  - Interpreted `i`: Interprets the generated code with very low latency but achieves only low performance.
-  - DirectEmit ('d'): Directly generates executable machine code from our intermediate representation with low latency and good query execution performance.
+  - DirectEmit `d`: Directly generates executable machine code from our intermediate representation with low latency and good query execution performance.
-  - Cheap ('c'): Medium latency backend that compiles the intermediate representation with LLVM and few optimizations and good query execution performance.
+  - Cheap `c`: Medium latency backend that compiles the intermediate representation with LLVM and few optimizations and good query execution performance.
-  - Optimized ('o'): High latency backend that compiles the intermediate representation with LLVM and many optimizations for superior execution performance.
+  - Optimized `o`: High latency backend that compiles the intermediate representation with LLVM and many optimizations for superior execution performance.

 ```sql